 We limit access to personally-identifiable information to those employees who need access in order to carry out their job responsibilities.

 When we dispose of personally identifiable information collected through this website, we use procedures to dispose of personal information by means such as shredding documents and erasure of electronic media that information cannot be practicably read or reconstructed.

 There are laws and regulations designed to protect PII in digital form.
 Examples of laws include the, the US Health Insurance Portability and Accountability Act (HIPAA), the Privacy Act in Australia, the Personal Information Protection and Electronic Documents Act (PIPEDA) in Canada, and the General Data Protection Directive in the European Union.

 In addition to the company’s safeguards that meet these standards, personal data of EU citizens is protected by the General Data Protection Regulation (GDPR).

 Crimcheck confirms that the data we hold about you will be processed lawfully and fairly.
 It will be kept securely to prevent unauthorized access by other people.
-If you have concerns about the processing of your personal data by Crimcheck, you may contact us at firstname.lastname@example.org.
+If you have concerns about the processing of your personal data by Crimcheck, you may fill out the form here.
 If you find any inaccuracies with the personal data we retain, we will delete or correct them promptly, if permitted by U.S. law.

 You have the right to ask us not to process your personal data for marketing purposes.
 We will inform you (before collecting your data) if we intend to use your data for such purposes or if we intend to disclose your information to any third party for marketing purposes.
 You can exercise your right to prevent such processing by checking the relevant boxes on the forms we use to collect your data.
-You can also exercise that right at any time by contacting us at email@example.com.
+You can also exercise that right at any time by contacting us by filling out the form here.